Law Enforcement Charge Alleged Shooter In Charlie Kirk Killing

 Based on what we know, does this shooting fit into any sort of broader pattern?

-So based on the allegations that we heard today,
+So, based on the allegations that we heard today,

 you know, if this is in fact tied to Robinson's feelings for trans rights or gay rights, this would represent a really significant escalation in the political violence landscape in this country right now.

-You know, prior to the evidence that was shared at the press conference today, when when really we only had the shell casings of bullets that were found near the scene,
+You know, prior to the evidence that was shared at the press conference today, when really we only had the shell casings of bullets that were found near the scene, these shell casings had etchings on them.

 You know, the motive was still kind of up in the air.